CARRIXK/flipping-genius/README.md

 ## Credits

-[GitHub Copilot](https://copilot.github.com) was utilized to generate the games logo and accelerate development.
+[GitHub Copilot](https://copilot.github.com) was used to create the game's logo, accelerate development, and assist with debugging.

 ## Future Enhancements